numtel/mysql-live-select/README.md

 * [Example Application using Express, SockJS and React](https://github.com/numtel/reactive-mysql-example)
 * [Meteor package for reactive MySQL](https://github.com/numtel/meteor-mysql)

+## Under construction

+This package has only been tested to work in MySQL 5.5.40.

+Support for MySQL 5.6 is currently underway.

 ## Installation

 * Add the package to your project: